-The ceremony will not be live-streamed this year, however, the City of Kingston noted that YourTV Kingston will be filming the proceedings and plans to broadcast the events on channels 13 and 700 at 2 p.m., 7 p.m., and 10 p.m. the same day.
+For those who cannot attend in person, the City of Kingston noted that YourTV Kingston will be filming the proceedings and plans to broadcast the events on channels 13 and 700 at 2 p.m., 6 p.m., and 10 p.m. the same day.

 The City also offered the following tips on “ways to remember and honour on Remembrance Day”:

 - Observe 2 minutes of silence at 11 a.m.

 - Purchase a wreath or poppy from the Royal Canadian Legion.
 To order a wreath please contact Merrill Gooderham, Poppy Chair, Royal Canadian Legion at 613-544-5522.

 The Royal Canadian Legion (RCL) Branch 560 will host its annual Remembrance Day ceremonies on Saturday, Nov.
 11, 2023.

 The service will be begin at 1 p.m. at the Legion’s Cenotaph, and followed by comradery and live music from the band Rewind in the Legion’s Main Hall.
 The events are open to the public.
 The RCL Branch 560 is located at 734 Montreal Street.